 I don’t even know what happened.
 I’m always very careful.
 We have ten thousand stairs in our house, and I slid down five of them.
 My knee stopped us from going further and is paying for it now.
 It could’ve been so much worse.

 I woke up that morning thinking, maybe this week would be normal.
 I have no idea what that really means except that it’d be nice to have a week without doctor visits, without several wake ups a night, no car breakdowns, no 5yo nightmares, and free from bullying incidents at school.
-Smooth parenting, I call it, where we just go about our daily routines with no glitches.
+Smooth knackered parenting, I call it, where we just go about our daily routines with no glitches yet in a zombie-like state.
 The thought itself feels like a vacation.

 But no, I had to fall down the stairs.
 I had clutched my baby tight on instinct.
 He cried, but only because he was scared.
 I was scared, too.
 I had started to go into shock; my leg was tucked under me, and I could feel the pain vibrate the entire length of my leg.
 I wasn’t in searing pain, so I knew it wasn’t a break.
 I scanned over the baby quickly to be sure he was okay, and he was, still tucked in my arms.